cdisc-org/COSMoS/README.md

 <img src="utilities/images/2023_Standards-Badges_v5.2-BCs.png" alt="Biomedical Concepts" width="150"/>

-The [COSMoS GitHub repository](https://github.com/cdisc-org/COSMoS) contains working files and other artifacts to support the implementation of Biomedical Concepts (BCs) and Dataset Specializations in the CDISC Library.
+The [COSMoS GitHub repository](https://github.com/cdisc-org/COSMoS) contains working files and other artefacts to support the implementation of Biomedical Concepts (BCs) and Dataset Specializations in the CDISC Library.
 Below is an overview of the contents of this repository.

 - **bc_starter_package**